gzldsss/CriticalStudies/README.md

 # Critical Studies weekly jounal

-## ⭐ The journal entries with the star emoji are the three I want to submit.
+## ⭐ The top three are my submissions.